 At the conclusion of the program, graduates will have an electronic portfolio (an individual repository of materials, projects, and assignments that demonstrate learning and growth throughout the program).
-Threaded within and throughout the entire master of science in leadership curriculum will be full-array of learning opportunities that will provide both depth and breadth of learning and exemplary assessments for inclusion in the learner's electronic portfolio.
-Portfolios will be reviewed as a requirement for completion of the degree.
-Learners have the option of receiving the evaluation of their portfolios for an additional fee.
+Threaded within and throughout the entire Master of Science in Leadership curriculum will be full-array of learning opportunities that will provide both depth and breadth of learning and exemplary assessments for inclusion in the learner's electronic portfolio.
+Learners have the option of receiving a professional evaluation of their portfolios for an additional fee.

 The Master of Science in Leadership program schedules two to three consecutive six-week sessions within each traditional school term.
 The terms are fall (beginning in late August), spring (January-April), and summer (May-August).
 Students are advised to take one course each session.
 Students with special circumstances may ask for permission to take more than one course.
-This request must be made in writing to the Director of Academic Programs.
+This request must be made in writing to the director of graduate academic programs.